 Exams & Review Sessions: There will be two exams during this course.
-The first exam will be at the end of week 2 (Friday, July 31) and will test you on material covered in the lectures and readings from the first half of the course (weeks 1 and 2).
-The second exam will be at the end of week 4 (Friday, August 14) and will test you on material covered in the lectures and readings from the second half of the course (weeks 3 and 4).
+The first exam will be at the end of week 2 (Friday, July 30th) and will test you on material covered in the lectures and readings from the first half of the course (weeks 1 and 2).
+The second exam will be at the end of week 4 (Friday, August 13th) and will test you on material covered in the lectures and readings from the second half of the course (weeks 3 and 4).
 Each exam will consist of 40 to 45 multiple-choice questions and two short answer questions (study guides will be provided).
-In order to prepare for the exams, we will have a review session on the day before each exam.
-The review session will consist of a jeopardy game during the first hour of class and a question/answer period for the last 50 minutes of class.
+In order to prepare for the exams, we will have a review session on the day before each exam (Exam 1: Thursday, July 29th; Exam 2: Wednesday, August 11th).
+The review session will consist of a jeopardy game during the last 50 minutes of class.